VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 ### Define a Wildcard route

-You've created two routes in the app so far, one to `/crisis-center` and the other to `/heroes`.
+You have created two routes in the app so far, one to `/crisis-center` and the other to `/heroes`.
 Any other URL causes the router to throw an error and crash the app.

 Add a wildcard route to intercept invalid URLs and handle them gracefully.
 A wildcard route has a path consisting of two asterisks.
 It matches every URL.
-Thus, the router selects this wildcard route if it can't match a route earlier in the configuration.
+Thus the router selects this wildcard route if it cannot match a previous route in the configuration.
 A wildcard route can navigate to a custom "404 Not Found" component or [redirect](#redirect) to an existing route.